KarelZe/edu/adv_ml/01_self_test.md

 ---

 - F: *What is the difference between veracity and variety?*

-- A:  Veracity refers to the quality of data (e. g. noise in data).
+  Veracity refers to the quality of data (e. g. noise in data).
 While variety refers to types of data (e. g. unstructured data) in which data can come.
 As data is often collected from different sources both their types and their quality can differ.

 ## ML vs. Statistics vs. Econometrics
 - F: *Compare ML to Statistics.
 What are the most significant differences?*
-- A:

   Statistics is:

     - based on hypothesis, then collection of data and analysis
     - model-oriented with an emphasize on parametric models
     - focus on understanding on hypothesis testing